John321Blacksmith/django_menu/README.md

 ![menu fields](images/new_menu_fields.jpeg)
 8) Then we would like to create a menu entity that is gonna represent a subcategory of the main menu; lets call it "Pickup Trucks", one of the car types;
 ![new menu entity](images/new_men_entity.jpeg)
-9) When defining a menu entity, a url of both child an subchild of the menu is generated automatically in thanks to the **named_url fields** that are appended to the main url with each deeper level;
+9) When defining a menu entity, a url of both child and subchild of the menu is generated automatically in thanks to the **named_url fields** that are appended to the main url with each deeper level;
 ![new menu entity fields](images/n_menu_ent_fields.jpeg)
 10) Here we also may want to add a particular Car-Pickup Truck vendor, say, "Dodge GTM-5"; this sub-menu entity is gonna be the third layer of the menu;
 ![new sub menu etity](images/new_submenu.jpeg)